ServiceInnovationLab/serviceinnovationlab.github.io/README.md

 The static site is built by circle-ci.
 The deploy task runs on any change to the dev branch. (see `.circlci/config.yml`).

-The status content (html, css, js, images) is then commited to the master branch.
+The status content (html, css, js, images) is then committed to the master branch.
 Github Pages is configured for this repo to serve from the master branch.

 Note: Github Pages for organisations must be served from the `master` branch.
 At this time the branch name is not configurable.